nikitavoloboev/data/education/education.md

 # Education

 Due to [my unpleasant time in university](university.md), I am building [Learn Anything](../ideas/learn-anything.md) to improve learning and using knowledge gained to build great things.
-One big I took away from my time with official education, it's never worth stressing over it.
+One big thing I took away from my time with official education is it's never worth stressing over it.

 ## Notes